awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_details.md

 1. Choose the **Settings** tab\.

-   The console displays details about the organization, including its ID, ARN, and the email address of the owner of its master account\.
+   The console displays details about the organization, including its ID, its ARN, and the email address of the owner of its master account\.

 **To view details of an organization \(AWS CLI, AWS API\)**
-You can use the following commands to view details of an organization:
+You can use one of the following commands to view details of an organization:
 + AWS CLI: [aws organizations describe\-organization](http://docs.aws.amazon.com/cli/latest/reference/organizations/describe-organization.html)
 + AWS API: [DescribeOrganization](http://docs.aws.amazon.com/organizations/latest/APIReference/API_DescribeOrganization.html)